mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 ## Conclusion

-My experience with this bug highlights the importance of benchmarking performance early and often.
+My takeaway from this experience is to benchmark performance early and often.

 By adding a benchmarking script to my continuous integration and archiving the results, it was easy for me to identify when my measurements changed.
-If benchmarking were just a manual, periodic task, it would have been difficult for me to identify exactly what changed caused the difference in my measurements.
+Had I relegated benchmarking to a manual, periodic task, it would have been difficult for me to identify exactly what caused the difference in my measurements.

-This also underscores the importance of thinking carefully about what a benchmark measures.
-I didn't consider that my benchmark included the time waiting for other processes to fill stdin.
+This experience also underscores the importance of understanding your metrics.
+Before hitting this bug, I hadn't considered that my benchmark included the time waiting for other processes to fill stdin.

 <script src="third-party/chart.umd.js"></script>
 <script src="script.js"></script>